- Who Am I...

 Virgil resents every aspect of his vampiric self.
 Even the things many would wish upon a star to have, like his body that keeps itself muscular and strong despite never doing any exercise, and the affinity for magic and supernatural.
-Despite his clouded memory of being mortal, not having access to basic mortal pleasures like warmth or sleep he finds torturous and unnatural, just like the client who afflicted him.
-Almost every day, Virgil looks through the cracks of the boarded up windows of his clocktower.
+Not having access to basic mortal pleasures like warmth or sleep he finds torturous and unnatural, just like the client who afflicted him.
+Almost every day, Virgil looks through the cracks of the boarded up windows of his condemned building.
 Virgil contemplates stepping into the sunlight and letting it’s judgement cast upon him.
 Allowing himself to crumble to ash and finally let the nightmare be over.
 It is here that Virgil’s greatest resentment sets in.
 Damnation surely awaits Virgil in the afterlife, and the thought of that always turns him away from the sun.
 The sweet release of death is something that Virgil craves deeply, but whenever the presence of the oblivion approaches self-preservation kicks in once more and cowardice turns Virgil away from eternal peace.
-He is utterly harrowed and broken in spirit because of the evil things he must do to sustain himself, and considering the possibillity that he had done something in his mortal life to deserve this fate does not make it any easier on him.
+He is utterly harrowed and broken in spirit because of the evil things he must do to sustain himself.